gethop-dev/buddy-auth.jwt-oidc/README.md

 ## Usage

+### Initialization of the Integrant key

 The library currently supports a single Integrant key:
 `:dev.gethop.buddy-auth/jwt-oidc`.
+To initialize the Integrant key you have to provide an Identity Provider (IdP) configuration map, or a non-empty vector of such IdP configuration maps.

+The spec for the IdP configuration map is available under the `:dev.gethop.buddy-auth.jwt-oidc/ip-config` key in the global spec registry.
+That spec is used in a pre-condition assertion for the argument, and a `clojure.lang.ExceptionInfo` is thrown if the configuration map doesn't conform to the spec.

-To initialize it, the following keys are mandatory and their values must not be `nil`:
+IdP configuration maps must have the following keys, and their values must not be `nil`:

 * `:claims` key which is a map with the set of OpenID Connect claims that the ID Token should satisfy.
 At least the following mandatory